dan-king/cf-login/README.md

 ## Workflow

 When the login button is clicked authentication is performed on the server.
 If the login and password are correct the login form disappears and a success message title "You are in" appears.
 A "Logout" button also appears.
-When the "Logout" buttin is clicked the ColdFusion session is terminated and the login form reappears.
+When the "Logout" button is clicked the ColdFusion session is terminated and the login form reappears.

 ## No Page Refresh